Repmak/Connect-4/README.md

 # Connect-4
-Connect 4 game written in Python.
-Pyglet used for the UI and the AI uses a minimax algorithm.

-# Notes
-The most recent version (folder: Connect 4 pyglet v5) performs the best and is meant to be run.
+The most recent version of the game is located in the folder Connect 4 pyglet v5.
 Prior versions are uploaded to this repository too but are not all fully functional and will have performance issues.

-# Run the code
-Download the contents of the folder Connect 4 pyglet v5 and run pyglet_window.py.
+To run the code, download the contents of the folder Connect 4 pyglet v5 and run pyglet_window.py.
 Ensure that the pyglet library is installed, and that icon.png and backend.py are in the same directory as the main file.

 # Design process
 - minimax v1: This algorithm only checks for the next best move.
 Only immediate wins are found.